-If the robotic arm is not used for a long time (≥3 months), you need to power on the robotic arm for 6 hours every 3 months to charge the built-in battery of the robotic arm.
+If the robotic arm is not used for a long time (≥ 3 months), you need to power on the robotic arm for 6 hours every 3 months to charge the built-in battery of the robotic arm.

-When powering on the robotic arm, please release the emergency stop button on the control box, and the robotic arm does not need to be enabled.
+When powering on the robotic arm, please release the emergency stop button, and the robotic arm does not need to be enabled.

-2.Clean
+2. Clean